WilWadman/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+This project allows you to register an account, log in, and create short URLS you can share with your friends to existing websites!

 ## Final Product
 ![Tiny App Login](https://user-images.githubusercontent.com/109604837/199856625-afb1aace-8b7c-416e-8c31-91cb93fd5e0e.png)